mateotournoud/acm4tw/README.md

 This Jupyter Notebook and its modules do not need to be downloaded or installed.
 By clicking the Launch Binder button, the notebook is run in a virtual environment, facilitating the process and ensuring reproducibility.

 All steps are implemented using the acm4tw module, written in Python 3.11.9.
 A brief explanation of the algorithms used, their limitations, and the interpretation of the results is provided in each section.
-All equations and coefficients used in the model are taken from [1].
+All equations and coefficients used in the model are taken from Delgado-Álvarez et al. (2021).